White-tailed eagle (Haliaeetus albicilla)

 White-tailed eagle is a large bird achieving the length of 66 cm to 94 cm (26” – 37”), the wingspan of 1,78 m to 2,45 m (6 – 8 ft) and the weight of 3,1 kg to 6,9 kg (6 lb – 15 lb).
-Despite the fact, that the Steller’s sea eagle (Haliaeetus pelagicus) is generally heavier and longer, their wingspan are more or less the same.
+Despite the fact, that the Steller’s sea eagle (Haliaeetus pelagicus) is generally heavier and longer, their wingspan is more or less the same.

 White-tailed eagle has very broad wings, a large head, and a strong, broad beak.

 Its plumage is mainly grey-brown, with the exception of lighter head and neck, black flight feathers and white, wedge-shaped tail.
 The skin around the eyes, the beak, and the limbs are yellow.
-The juveniles have darker tail and beak.
+The juveniles have a darker tail and beak.
 Their wings are grey-brown.

 The white-tailed eagle may be heard much more often than the golden eagle (Aquila chrysaetos).
 It emits sounds that resemble barking, yelling and yelping.
 The combination of such sounds with a majestic appearance is a bit grotesque.

-It lives on the territories measuring from 30 to 70 square kilometers, usually near a water body.
+It lives on territories measuring from 30 to 70 square kilometers, usually near a water body.
 The territory may be shared with the golden eagle.
-They do not tend to compete, as the golden eagle prefers mountains and heaths while White-tailed eagle prefers the coastal areas, especially the cliffs.
+They do not tend to compete, as the golden eagle prefers mountains and heaths while the White-tailed eagle prefers the coastal areas, especially the cliffs.

 Diet and hunting

-Its menu changes with season and is various.
+Its menu changes with the season and is various.
 It often hunts for fish (for example pikes), birds and mammals.
 Many specimens eat carrion as well.
 They tend to steal the food from other animals, for example, otters or other birds, including cormorants, gulls, ospreys (Pandion haliaetus).